 One potential area of opportunity is to feature Latinx employees who moved from a service position to a tech-focused position.
 For instance, an employee who started out in janitorial or secretarial work and moved to a product analyst or program specialist role.
-Being able to see a Latinx peer who had access to training opportunities and who has made those professional transitions can make all the difference.
+Being able to see a Latinx and Hispanic peer who had access to training opportunities and who has made those professional transitions can make all the difference.

 Employee referrals are a great way to get more candidates in your pipeline.
 But we didn’t say diverse candidates, did we?